RoccoLoxPrograms/CelticCE/docs/errorcodes.rst

 ..INVAL:A  An invalid argument was entered.
 This error code could refer to various issues.
 ..INVAL:S  An invalid string was entered.
 ..2:M:ARG  More arguments were entered than Celtic is able to handle.
+..NT:A:LS  The argument was not a list, but Celtic expects a list.
+..E:NT:FN  The entry was not found in the list specified.
 ..SUPPORT  Whatever happened was not supported by Celtic.
 ========== ================================================================================================